ttboma/practice-hdlbits-spinalhdl/README.md

 This project is based on the Scala template created with the command `sbt new scala/hello_world.g8`, which pulls a project template from GitHub.
 The following shows the structure of this project:

 - All Scala/SpinalHDL code is located in `src/main`, while unit tests are in `src/test`.
-- The generated simulation files and Verilog files will be placed in the `gen` and `simWorkspace` folders.
 - The `.bloop`, `.metals`, `.scalafmt.conf`, `.vscode`, `project`, `target`, and `tmp` folders are automatically created by VSCode and the [Scala (Metals)](https://scalameta.org/metals/docs/editors/vscode/) extension.
 These can be ignored.
 - The `.git` directory is created by Git.
 The `.gitignore` file is adapted from the [SpinalHDL template](https://github.com/SpinalHDL/SpinalTemplateSbt.git) with a few minor modifications.
-- The `book.toml` file contains [mdbook](https://rust-lang.github.io/mdBook/index.html) settings.
-The `book` directory is created by mdbook and can be ignored, while all documentation is in the `docs` folder.
-- The presentation slides and the video are located in the `docs/slides` folder.
+- The generated simulation files and Verilog files will be placed in the `gen` and `simWorkspace` folders.

 ```sh
 .